CONUS experiment

-The CONUS project is searching for the fundamental process of coherent elastic scattering of neutrinos off atomic nuclei.
-The primary goal t is to confirm the existence of this process and to use this interaction type to investigate further neutrino properties within and beyond the standard model of elementary particle physics.
+The CONUS project is searching for the fundamental process of coherent elastic neutrino-nucleus scattering.
+The primary goal is to confirm the existence of this process and to use this interaction type to investigate further neutrino properties within and beyond the Standard Model of elementary particle physics.

-Science Principles and Motivation - Coherent Elastic Neutrino Nucleus Scattering
+Science principles and motivation

-As electrically neutral leptons neutrinos only interact via the weak force with other particles.
-Due to this fact neutrino detectors are generally very large and filled with several (kilo)tons of target material.
+As electrically neutral leptons, neutrinos only interact via the weak force with other particles.
+Due to this fact, neutrino detectors are generally very large and filled with several (kilo)tons of target material.

-There are basically two possibilities to detect neutrinos: First, they can interact with the electrons in the atomic shell of a target atoms, and second they can interact with the protons and neutrons of an atomic nucleus.
-Interactions between neutrinos and electrons as well as neutrinos and nuclear constituent have already been well studied.
+There are basically two possibilities to detect neutrinos: First, they can interact with the electrons in the atomic shell of a target atom, and second they can interact with the protons and neutrons of an atomic nucleus.
+Interactions between neutrinos and electrons as well as neutrinos and nuclear constituents have already been well studied.